open-power/op-benchmark-recipes/standard-benchmarks/CPU/SPEC-cpu2017/readme.md

 http://www-01.ibm.com/support/docview.wss?uid=swg24044789
 ### 3. Install IBM Feedback Directed Program Restructing (FDPR) for Linux on Power
 The ppc64le `fdprpro` package, a post-link optimizer, can be found at: https://developer.ibm.com/linuxonpower/sdk-packages/
+>This is not necessary to run binaries, but it is highly recommended.
 ### 4. Install SPEC CPU2017 package
 ##### 4.1 Extract SPEC CPU2017 package:
 Assuming SPEC CPU2017 license has been purchased from http://spec.org/, and the code package has been downloaded: